A System-Introspected Network Probe

 nProbe™ vs nProbe™ Agent

 nProbe™ is a flow probe able to process live traffic (raw packets on a network link) or collect Netflow. nProbe™ leverages on Deep Packet Inspection (nDPI) to identify the application protocol by looking at the packet payload. nProbe™ Agent takes it a step further, providing visibility on the application that generated a given traffic, the user running the application, the real metrics the system sees (e.g. latency).

 Inside libebpfflow there is a simple tool named ebpftoolexport that is featuring a subset of the features nProbe™ Agent offers.
 In particular it does not include NetLink support nor export over Kafka.
 Both tools can however be used with ntopng in order to enrich network with system introspection.

 nProbe™ Agent provides application (and container) visibility to network flows, complementing the Deep Packet Inspection provided by nDPI.
 It can be used to understand system interactions while performing a network action (e.g. open a web page).
 To fully leverage its capabilities, it is recommended to use it in combination with the visualization and analysis tool ntopng, to learn more about this please check the documentation.

 There are many use cases for this technology, some of them are listed below, just to mention a few.

 Trace-Back Users and Processes Behind Network Activities

 Wondering who is the user trying to download a file from a malware host?
-Which process is he/she running? nProbe™ Mini gives you the answer tracking all communication with clients or services running on the host and extracting all the details including the user and process using a socket.
+Which process is he/she running? nProbe™ Agent gives you the answer tracking all communication with clients or services running on the host and extracting all the details including the user and process using a socket.

 Have Visibility Into the Inter-Container Network Communications

-Following is a network communication as discovered by nProbe™ Mini, communication which is taking place between process
+Following is a network communication as discovered by nProbe™ Agent, communication which is taking place between process

 /sidecar running inside container